Jonathonct/FoodInMe/Readme.txt

-Developed by Jonathon Teague, last updated in September 2024.
+Developed by Jonathon Teague, last updated in October 2024.

 This is a simple program that can be used to keep track of the foods eaten over the course of a day, and is intended to help the user with their personal